My Fair Lady (Broadway cast recording): Critical reception

+Accolades

+This album was released before the Grammy Awards began in 1958, but it was later inducted into the Grammy Hall of Fame in 1977 and added to the Library of Congress' National Recording Registry in 2007.

 Commercial performance

-The album was a remarkable commercial success and remains one of the most significant albums in the history of the Billboard charts.
-It debuted on April 28, 1956, at position number 30 and reached the number one spot on July 14, 1956.
-The album remained on the Billboard 200 chart for an unprecedented total of 480 weeks, making it one of the longest-charting albums in U.S. chart history.
+The album debuted on April 28, 1956, at position number 30 and reached the number one spot on July 14, 1956.
+It remained on the Billboard 200 chart for a total of 480 weeks, making it one of the longest-charting albums in U.S. chart history.
 By 1994, it had the best performance of a cast recording album on Billboard charts.

 According to Joe Whitburn's op Pop Albums 1955–2001 book, the album spent 292 weeks within the Billboard Top 40, 173 weeks in the Top 10, and a total of 15 weeks at number one.
 As a result of this sustained success, it was ranked as the 21st most successful album in the history of Billboard magazine.
 On the magazine's year-end album charts, it placed second in 1956 and secured the number one position in both 1957 and 1958.

 The recording also made history by becoming the first LP record to sell one million copies in the United States.
-Its chart-topping performance was not limited to a single year, as it reached number one on the Billboard chart across multiple years—1956, 1957, 1958, and 1959—accumulating a total of 15 weeks in the top position, including a stretch of eight consecutive weeks.
+Its chart-topping performance was not limited to a single year, as it reached number one on the Billboard chart across multiple years: 1956, 1957, 1958, and 1959, accumulating a total of 15 weeks in the top position, including a stretch of eight consecutive weeks.

-Internationally, the album experienced similar success.
 Following the London premiere of the musical in April 1958, the recording held the top spot on the UK Albums Chart for 19 consecutive weeks, making it the best-selling album in the United Kingdom for that year.